-The 1985-2018 time series are shown per fuel type in Figures 6.9-6.12 for diesel, gasoline, residual oil and jet fuel, respectively.
+The 1985-2020 time series are shown per fuel type in Figures 6.9-6.12 for diesel, gasoline, residual oil and jet fuel, respectively.

-Figure 6.8 Total fuel consumption in CRF sectors for other mobile sources 1985-2018.
+Figure 6.8 Total fuel consumption in CRF sectors for other mobile sources 1985-2020.

-Figure 6.9 Diesel fuel consumption in CRF sectors for other mobile sources 1985-2018.
+Figure 6.9 Diesel fuel consumption in CRF sectors for other mobile sources 1985-2020.

-Figure 6.10 Gasoline fuel consumption in CRF sectors for other mobile source 1985-2018.
+Figure 6.10 Gasoline fuel consumption in CRF sectors for other mobile source 1985-2020.

-Figure 6.11 Residual oil fuel consumption in CRF sectors for other mobile sources 1985-2018.
+Figure 6.11 Residual oil fuel consumption in CRF sectors for other mobile sources 1985-2020.

-Figure 6.12 Jet fuel consumption in CRF sectors for other mobile sources 1985-2018.
+Figure 6.12 Jet fuel consumption in CRF sectors for other mobile sources 1985-2020.

-In terms of diesel, the fuel consumption decreases for agricultural machines until 2000, due to a decline in the number of tractors and harvesters.
-After 2000, the increase in the engine sizes of new sold machines makes the total fuel consumption grow until 2008, whereas from 2008 to 2013 the turnover of old less fuel efficient machinery is the key factor for the total fuel consumption decrease.
+For diesel, although the number of tractors and harvesters decrease in the entire period 1985-2020, the contemporary increase in the engine sizes of new sold machines makes the total fuel consumption for agriculture/forestry grow until 2008.
+The turnover of old less fuel efficient machinery and the decline in the number of tractors and harvesters explain the total fuel consumption decrease from 2008 onwards.
 The fuel consumption for industry has increased from the beginning of the 1990s, due to an increase in the activities for construction machinery.
 The fuel consumption increase has been very pronounced in 2005-2008, for 2009; however, the global financial crisis has a significant impact on the building and construction activities.
-From 2009 onwards the fuel efficiency improvements for new sold vehicles is the main reason for total fuel consumption decline.
+The fuel efficiency improvements for new sold vehicles is the main reason for total fuel consumption decline from 2010-2018.
 For fisheries, the development in fuel consumption reflects the activities in this sector.